Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 ### 4. Test API endpoints

-The first you execute an API, the API server will create the product CIR database and upload it with a small amount of dummy data, so that you can experiment.
+The first time you execute an API, the API server will create the product CIR database and upload it with a small amount of dummy data, so that you can experiment.

 If you are running locally, the API will be published on 127.0.0.1:5000/v1, so a simple action to retrieve a product CIR for a given barcode can be executed using curl: